qashield/qabot/README.md

 I want to automate everything
 =============================

 That is our goal too.
-We'll continue to address the needs of Enterprise Architects.
+We'll continue to address the needs of Enterprise QAshields.

 Competent software engineers can easily create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.